 Did the experiment work?

 Rhine himself claimed to have tested over 90,000 subjects with this experiment and came to the conclusion that ESP had been demonstrated and existed.
 Those who have tried to recreate his experiments found that the circumstances were not as controlled as they perhaps should have been such as how the cards are shuffled.
-For this and many other reasons, Rhine copped quite a lot of criticism for making such a bold claim and some even claimed that there was some cheating involved.
+It was also found that under the right lighting, the outline of the image could be seen through the back of a card.
+This was rectified by blacking out the back of the card.
+However for this and many other reasons, Rhine copped quite a lot of criticism for making such a bold claim and some even claimed that there was some cheating involved.
 Over time his methods of controlling the experiment improved, but like anything in the paranormal, people were sceptical and the scientific and sceptic community were not convinced that it was anything more than a random game of odds.
+The results themselves indicated that certain people were capable of getting results well above the baseline which a lot of researchers believe is an indication of ESP ability being present.

 How to conduct your own experiment